SpencerRohan/tutorial/README.md

 + Are Gulp helper files a thing? - Answered
 + Gulp practical uses outside of development.
 + Thoughts on naming conventions and clean code practices.
++ Ways to improve building/adjusting - any general notes?

 Would love any notes, feedback, and guidence on html & css practices.
 Anything look super hacky or amateur hour?